SharkieSophie

 Sharks are Extracted Unsustainably in Fisheries

 There are many forms of pollution which can be detrimental to sharks.
 Chemical pollution from industries or oil spills are a serious problem.
-These accidents can be instantly lethal, but can also cause damage to the health of sharks when they are exposed throughout their lives (to learn more, see Not so Slick).
-However, a more insidious and potentially huge problem comes in the form of littering and plastic pollution, which can cause death by entanglement, but can also ruin a shark's health, and even cause a slow death by suffocation or starvation (to learn more, read The Worst...
-Beware of the Plastics!).
+These accidents can be instantly lethal, but can also cause damage to the health of sharks when they are exposed throughout their lives.
+To learn more, see Not so Slick.
+A more insidious, potentially huge problem comes in the form of littering and plastic pollution, which can cause death by entanglement; ruining a shark's health or even causing a slow death by suffocation or starvation.
+To learn more, read The Worst...
+Beware of the Plastics!.

 Habitat degredation also includes extended, ongoing damage from climate change.
-For example, climate change-associated ocean acidification, can have physiological effects, which damage the shark's health (to learn more, check out Climate Change, What a Pain in the Gut).
-Whatsmore, acidification can also erode eggs in “oviparous” (egg-laying) species, meaning populations cannot be bolstered by reproduction (To lean more, you can read Pickled Eggs).
-Similarly, ocean deoxygenation caused by climate change can change the distribution of certain species of sharks and affect their ability to find prey.
+For example, climate change-associated ocean acidification, can have physiological effects, which damage the shark's health.
+Whatsmore, acidification can also erode eggs in “oviparous” (egg-laying) species, meaning populations cannot be bolstered by reproduction.
+To lean more, you can read Pickled Eggs.
+Similarly, ocean deoxygenation caused by climate change can change the distribution of certain species of sharks, alter the structure of their skin and affect their ability to find prey (Dziergwa et al, 2019).

 Confounding these issues, is the “life history strategy” employed by sharks.
 Sharks are described as having a “K-selected life-history strategy” (as opposed to “R-selected”), meaning they have very slow growth and late maturity, reach a large size over a long life-span, and require significant investments for reproduction.
 This means that, when overexploited to the point that populations are severely depleted, recovery can be incredibly slow, or even impossible.